Jhalaas/PlexTVChannel_Winlove/README.md

 ### Windows Usage

-Run **setup_windows.bat** once to install the required Python packages and create a desktop shortcut.
+Run **setup_windows.bat** once to install the required Python packages, schedule the automation tasks, and create a desktop shortcut.
 After the setup completes you can simply double click the **PlexTVChannel_GUI** shortcut on your desktop to open the graphical interface.
 The GUI lets you configure options and will update `config.py` before running `generatePlaylist.py` and `generateXMLTV.py` for you.

 ---